Lady Gaga Looks Cozy With New Beau, Michael Polansky, In New Instagram Photo

 “It’s 2020, and any person of any gender identity can propose to anyone, anytime!” she wrote, before adding a double-heart emoji to the caption.
 “I put this ring on my own finger as a sign of my love for myself and for my fans – and a reminder that we are all born superstars.”

-The photo has been liked by over 470,000 likes since it was uploaded and more than 6,000 Instagram users have commented on it.
+The photo has been liked by over 470,000 fans since it was uploaded and more than 6,000 Instagram users have commented on it.